Annual Survey of Service Industries: Architectural Services (ARCH)

 This survey collects the financial and operating data needed to develop national and regional economic policies and programs.

-This annual sample survey collects data required to produce economic statistics for the architectural services and the architectural landscape services in Canada.
+This survey collects data required to produce economic statistics for the architectural services and the architectural landscape services in Canada.

 Data collected from businesses are aggregated with information from other sources to produce official estimates of national and provincial economic production for this industry.